Volue-Public/energy-smp-docs/docs/mesh/rest-api/generate-c#-api-from-swagger-json.md

 ![Configure API code creation](pictures/configure-connected-service.png)

-When pressing the `Finish` button, the code is created as `.\obj\swaggerClient.cs`.
+When choosing `Finish`, the code is created as `.\obj\swaggerClient.cs`.

-The only problem with the created code is that nullable object references in the OpenAPI description is not created as nullable in the C# code:
+The only problem with the created code is that nullable object references in the OpenAPI description are not created as nullable in the C# code:

 ```json
 "timeseriesResource": {